 One very handy feature is the 5-axis in-body IS.
 This works in conjunction with any image-stabilized lenses you use.
 The overall result is the ability to get great shots even when the light is low.

 Image stabilization is also popular for video, and many filmmakers are fans of Sony cameras.
-The a6700 offers an impressive 120 fps 4K video option, but it does it from a crop of its sensor.
+The a6700 offers an impressive 120 fps 4K video option, but the footage is cropped.
 If you want the whole sensor, then you’re limited to 60 fps, which is still very good.
-And if you want to post your videos on social media, even the cropped output will be big enough.

 Something else that appeals to the video user is the fully articulating touch screen.
 It makes awkward camera angles or selfies a breeze.
 If you’re more a fan of a viewfinder, the a6700’s EVF is bright and can handle 120 fps refresh rates.